Contact Us

 • Growth hormone-secreting tumors.
 Two types of drugs are available for these types of pituitary tumors and are especially useful if surgery has been unsuccessful in normalizing growth hormone production.
 One type of drugs known as somatostatin analogs, which includes drugs such as octreotide (Sandostatin, Sandostatin LAR Depot) and lanreotide (Somatuline Depot), causes a decrease in growth hormone production and may shrink the tumor.
 These are given by injections, usually every four weeks.
 An oral preparation of octreotide (Mycapssa) is now available and has similar efficacy and side effects as the injectable preparation.

 These drugs can cause side effects such as nausea, vomiting, diarrhea, stomach pain, dizziness, headache and pain at the site of injection.
 Many of these side effects improve or even go away with time.
 They can also cause gallstones and may worsen diabetes mellitus.
+The second type of drugs, pegvisomant (Somavert), blocks the effect of excess growth hormone on the body.
+This drug, given by daily injections, may cause liver damage in some people.

 Replacement of Pituitary Hormones